 Lime-based reagents are often used to dry wet subgrade soils at construction sites.
 The benefits of lime reach far beyond drying applications with permanent strength gains associated with soil stabilization and the benefits of soil modification.
 The beauty of lime is that all these benefits can be realized with one process, improving existing material and eliminating the need for costly remove and replace operations.

 Techniques of Soil Modification

 - The most common soil modification technique is to incorporate a calcium-based reagent into the soil, such as quicklime, hydrated lime or Calciment lime kiln dust (LKD).
 Quicklime (calcium oxide, CaO) offers the most concentrated form of calcium and is especially effective when dealing with soils that have high clay content and plasticity.
-Calciment LKD is a lime-based reagent that performs well as soils become coarser and less plastic.
+Calciment LKD is a lime-based reagent that can be used to stabilize clay soil – as a result, the soil becomes coarser and less plastic.

 - A spreader truck is used to spread the product over the problematic soil.

 - Both quicklime and Calciment LKD require proper hydration to effectively complete the soil modification.
 Often overly wet soils contain the necessary moisture, but if simultaneous drying is not necessary, water trucks are used.
 Hydrated lime, like its name suggests, has already been chemically combined with water to quench the hydration reaction.

 - Next a soil reclaimer thoroughly mixes the reagent while simultaneously pulverizing the soil to create a homogeneous subgrade material.